Check by using our postcode checker…

 Please note: If you take regular medication, you will need to arrange to speak to a clinician as soon as possible after registering to ensure you do not run out of your repeat prescriptions.

 You can download our registration forms here.
-Please complete them and either send to us by post, hand deliver (we have post boxes at each site), or send by email to firstname.lastname@example.org You will need to leave a clear 24 hours after registering before you can make an appointment.
+Please complete them and either send to us by post, hand deliver (we have post boxes at each site), or send by email to email@example.com Please note that processing your registration may take up to 14 days and you will not be able to make an appointment until it is complete.

 When you have completed and returned the forms, NHS England will transfer your medical records to us and will write to you to confirm your registration with us.